-• It is now prohibited to make or grant, or enter into an arrangement to make or grant a new loan or credit with a maturity of more than 30 days available after 1 March 2022 to UK subsidiaries of the previously listed Russian entities.
-There was previously an exemption in relation to securities issued by UK subsidiaries;

-- It is now prohibited to make or grant, or enter into an arrangement to make or grant, a new loan or credit with a maturity of more than 30 days available after 1 March 2022 to: - any entity domiciled in Russia; - any entity incorporated or constituted in Russia (except where that entity is domiciled outside of Russia); - any entity which is a branch or subsidiary of an entity incorporated or constituted in Russia (except where the entity or the parent entity is domiciled outside of Russia); - any entity which is owned by or acting on behalf of any of the above categories of persons. - It is now also prohibited to make or grant, or enter into an arrangement to make or grant, a new loan or credit (of any maturity) after 1 March 2022 to the Government of Russia.
+- It is now prohibited to make or grant, or enter into an arrangement to make or grant a new loan or credit with a maturity of more than 30 days available after 1 March 2022 to UK subsidiaries of the previously listed Russian entities.
+There was previously an exemption in relation to new loans made or granted to and credit arrangements entered into with UK subsidiaries; - It is now prohibited to make or grant, or enter into an arrangement to make or grant, a new loan or credit with a maturity of more than 30 days available after 1 March 2022 to: - any entity domiciled in Russia; - any entity incorporated or constituted in Russia (except where that entity is domiciled outside of Russia); - any entity which is a branch or subsidiary of an entity incorporated or constituted in Russia (except where the entity or the parent entity is domiciled outside of Russia); - any entity which is owned by or acting on behalf of any of the above categories of persons. - It is now also prohibited to make or grant, or enter into an arrangement to make or grant, a new loan or credit (of any maturity) after 1 March 2022 to the Government of Russia.